Exploring the Limitations of Detecting Machine-Generated Text: Conclusion

 \section{Conclusion}

-In this paper, we explored the limitations of several classifiers for detecting machine-generated text (MGT) by evaluating their sensitivity to stylistic variations across different domains.
-Our findings illustrate that classifiers are highly sensitive to certain linguistic features, i.e., the distribution of adverbs, average sentence length, and readability of the text.
-Moreover, we highlight the over-reliance of classifiers on punctuation marks and whitespace.
-Our results indicate that applying MGT detection systems come with risks, particularly when applied to simple writing, e.g.,~school assignments.
-We therefore call for researchers and practitioners to critically evaluate MGT detection systems with data from the particular domain in which they are to be applied, to avoid the potential negative consequences of misclassification, in critical domains.
+In this paper, we have examined the limitations of several classifiers for detecting machine-generated text by evaluating their sensitivity to stylistic variation across domains.
+We find that classifiers show high sensitivity to certain linguistic features, e.g., the distribution of adverbs, sentence length, and readability of the text.
+Moreover, we find that classifiers overfit to punctuation marks and whitespace.
+Our results suggest that current datasets for MGT are not robust to stylistic or domain shifts, and are particularly weak when applied to simple writing, e.g., school assignments.
+We therefore call for the further development of datasets of MGT and critical assessments of MGT detection systems with data from their particular domain of interest to avoid potential negative consequences of misclassification in critical domains.\looseness=-1